Inference Time Policy Optimization for Offline RL with Differentiable World Models: Experiments

-At inference time, for each real environment state $s_t$, we solve a receding-horizon problem by sampling $M$ noise sequences, rolling out $H$-step imagined trajectories through $f_{\theta}$ under the current policy, and forming the Monte Carlo objective $\widehat{J}_t(\psi)$ given by discounted predicted rewards plus a terminal value from $Q_{\phi}$.
-We update $\psi$ for $E$ inner steps using gradients through the full computation graph, then execute the resulting action $a_t = \pi_{\psi}(s_t)$ in the real environment and repeat at the next state.
-We report mean and standard deviation of normalized score over multiple evaluation seeds.
+To train the ReBRAC policy we follow the hyper-parameter choices from \citep{tarasov2023minimalist}.
+We tune the inference time parameters on a single training seed (different from the evaluation seeds).
+For a detailed description and hyper-parameter choices see Appendix~\ref{sec:exp_details}

-\textbf{Results.} Across D4RL \citep{fu2020d4rl} continuous-control benchmarks, $\MPCwDWM$ is competitive with and on 12 out of 18 datasets, improves upon existing strong offline RL baselines (see Table~\ref{tab:rebrac_mujoco}).
-It achieves average normalized scores of $85.33$ on Gym MuJoCo (vs.\ SAC-RND $82.6$, ReBRAC $81.53$).
-On 16 out of 18 datasets, our method $\MPCwDWM$ improves the performance from the pre-trained ReBRAC policy, showing that inference time adaptation of the policy brings statistical benefits.
-We also compare our method $\MPCwDWM$ with the pre-trained ReBRAC policy in Table~\ref{tab:rebrac_antmaze} and show that inference time adaptation improves the performance of the agent.
+\textbf{Results.} Across D4RL \citep{fu2020d4rl} continuous-control tasks, $\DiffMPC$ outperforms existing strong offline RL baselines (see Table~\ref{tab:rebrac_mujoco}).
+It achieves average normalized scores of $98.5$ on Gym MuJoCo (vs. ReBRAC $93.9$).
+On all datasets, our method $\DiffMPC$ improves the performance from the pre-trained ReBRAC policy, showing that inference time adaptation of the policy brings statistical benefits.
+We also compare $\DiffMPC$ with the pre-trained ReBRAC (outperforms TD3+BC, IQL, CQL and SAC-RND in \citep{tarasov2023minimalist}) on D4RL Antmaze task in Table~\ref{tab:rebrac_antmaze} and show that inference time adaptation improves the performance.
 Our method acheives an average score of $85.07$ on AntMaze (vs.\ ReBRAC $77.62$), with the largest gains on hard AntMaze variants (large-play $59\rightarrow 67$, large-diverse $51\rightarrow66$).